sdam-au/sddk_py/README.md

 ### read_file()

-On the other side, we have the function `read_file(path_and_filename, object_type)`, which enables us to to read our files back to python as chosen python objects.
+On the other side, we have the function `sddk.read_file(path_and_filename, object_type)`, which enables us to to read our files back to python as chosen python objects.
 Currently, the function can read only textfiles as strings, and json files as either dictionary, lists or Pandas's dataframes.
 You have to specify the type of object as the second argument, the values are either "str", "list", "dict" or "df" within quotation marks, like in these examples:

 ```python
 string_object = read_file("test_string.txt", "str", conf)